18 Nov How to Take Your Social Media Content from Good to Great

 GOOD: Snapping a photo of the family in front of the property along with the caption “So glad I could help Joe & Jane find their dream home!”

 GREAT: Make your closing post more memorable by including details about your clients, the transaction, and their new home.
 For example, you can include a caption along the lines of, “Joe & Jane are starting a new family, and unfortunately, their inner-city condominium just isn’t enough space for themselves, their two dogs, and a little one on the way.
 They’ve always dreamed of moving to a lake community, so we jumped on this brand-new build in Auburn Bay.
 Even better, their new home is now only a 10-minute drive to grandma’s, who is so excited to have her little one over for grandma and grandson bonding!”
-You can also tag the clients, lender, builder, and anyone else who was involved with the transaction.
+You can tag the clients, lender, builder, and anyone else involved in the transaction.

 Sona tip: The above goes for JUST SOLD posts as well.
 Include as much detail as possible in your post to make it different from the million other JUST SOLD posts out there.
 Trust us, it’ll make a huge difference.